redgeneLauren/HTMLcourse-sample/Content/Chapter1HTMLStructureFacts.md

     <h1>My first heading inside a h1 tag</h1>
     <h2>My fist subheading inside a h2 tag.</h2>
     <p> My first HTML coding inside a paragraph</p>

-3. `Attributes`
+3. Attributes
     - Attributes provide more information about the contents of an element.
-Attributes appear on the opening tag and are made up of two parts: `name` and `value` and are separated by an  `=` equal sign.
+Attributes appear on t```he opening tag and are made up of two parts: `name` and `value` and are separated by an  `=` equal sign.

     Code:
     ```html